Exclusive - After 'cataclysmic' Snowden affair, NSA faces winds of change

 Ledgett declined to discuss the panel's specific recommendations.
 But he seemed to acknowledge that tighter guidelines for NSA eavesdropping were in the offing, saying that what is technologically possible "has gotten ahead of policy."

-Snowden, who is living under asylum in Russia, disclosed a vast U.S. eavesdropping apparatus that includes the phone metadata program; NSA querying of Internet communications via major companies such as Google Inc (GOOG.O) and Facebook Inc (FB.O); and widespread tapping of international communication networks.
+Snowden, who is living under asylum in Russia, disclosed a vast U.S. eavesdropping apparatus that includes the phone metadata program; NSA querying of Internet communications via major companies such as Google Inc and Facebook Inc; and widespread tapping of international communication networks.

 Ledgett made no apologies for what many see as overly aggressive NSA monitoring.
 He noted that the U.S. government's intelligence taskings to the agency run to 36,000 pages, and said its activities take place within a "box" of U.S. laws and policies.